ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Eucalyptus Cloud Ready Image Guide.md

       * second level Ab item - 4 spaces possible too
   * first level B item--->

+## Create Hardware Virtual Machine (HVM) Image for Eucalyptus
 1. Go to the Node Controller (NC).
 2. Log into Eucalyptus User console using `http://<IP_address_of_machine>:8888`
 3. Stop running instances if any.
 Also stop NC service.
-4. Make sure that all the running instacnes have stopped in Eucalyptus user console.
+4. Make sure that all the running instances have stopped in Eucalyptus user console.
 5. Also make sure that you've logged in as `root` user.
 6. We'll use QEMU, an open source virtualizer helps in hardware virtualization, disk utility to create disk image.

     6.1 We create an empty image file of 6 GB:
     ```
     qemu-img create -f raw centos6.4_new.img 6G
     ```
     6.2 Use the parted utility to set the disk label.
     ```
     parted centos6.4_new.img mklabel msdos
     ```
     6.3 Start a new virtual machine installation by using tool `virt-install` as in the following example (this is a complete command distributed among multiple lines):
     ```
     virt-install --name centos6.4_new --ram 4096 --os-type linux --os-variant rhel6 -c /tmp/CentOS-6.4-x86_64-bin-DVD1.iso --diskpath=/tmp/centos6.img,device=disk,bus=virtio,--graphics vnc,listen=0.0.0.0 --force
     ```
     6.4 Use the VNC client of your choice to connect to the new virtual machine and complete the installation.

     6.5 Modify the following `libvirt.xml` template to create the VM: